Treatment of Immune-Mediated Necrotizing Myopathy

 What is the Long-term Outlook for Necrotizing Myopathy Patients?

 The prognosis of necrotizing myopathy usually varies from case to case.
-Most patients respond favorably to treatment and recover a significant amount of the lost strength, while others may require ongoing medication and physical therapy.
+Most patients respond favourably to treatment and recover a significant amount of the lost strength, while others may require ongoing medication and physical therapy.

 Early diagnosis and treatment significantly improve outcomes.
 To control the condition properly, the drugs must be adjusted based on symptoms and laboratory results, and follow-up visits are necessary.